subhashphotosbackup/subhashphotosbackup.github.io/README.md

 # subhashjprasad.github.io

-This is the website that I created for my club Know-How.
-It is coded mostly in HTML and CSS, and uses a little bit of JavaScript.
+This is the website I created for my organization, Know-How.
+It uses HTML, CSS, and JavaScript.